TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

   Loops from all three stages (20, 25, 29) are read and mapped to their associated genes using unique loop IDs derived from genomic bin coordinates.

 - **Identifies stage-specific loops**
-  For the focal stage (e.g. stage 29), only loops with unique gene content not shared with other stages are retained for visualization.
+  For the focal stage (e.g. stage 29), only loops with unique gene content not shared with other stages are retained for visualisation.

 - **Merges expression data**
-  TPM-normalized expression data are log-transformed and merged with the loop–gene mappings to generate per-loop gene expression matrices.
+  TPM-normalised expression data are log-transformed and merged with the loop–gene mappings to generate per-loop gene expression matrices.

 - **Generates a clustered heatmap**
   A heatmap is created using `pheatmap`, displaying expression of genes grouped by loop.
   Genes appearing in multiple loops are shown separately for each loop occurrence, with `gaps_row` separating different loops.

 - **Calculates Tau tissue-specificity**
-  The tissue-specificity index (Tau) is computed for each gene based on log-transformed expression values, then summarized per loop (mean and median Tau).
+  The tissue-specificity index (Tau) is computed for each gene based on log-transformed expression values, then summarised per loop (mean and median Tau).

 - **Calculates intra-loop co-expression**
   For each loop, mean pairwise Pearson correlation between genes is calculated to assess co-regulation within loop domains.